Kevin Harvick: 2013: Final season at RCR

-2014: Stewart-Haas Racing and Cup Series Championship
+2014: Stewart–Haas Racing and Cup Series Championship

-It was officially confirmed on January 22, 2013, that Harvick would be switching teams and joining Stewart-Haas for the 2014 season.
+It was officially confirmed on January 22, 2013, that Harvick would be switching teams and joining Stewart–Haas for the 2014 season.
 Harvick and Childress said the parting was mutual and that it was time for Harvick to move on.
-Stewart-Haas Racing did not confirm what sponsor or number Harvick would be given.
-During the official reports it was reported, but not officially told, that Budweiser was interested in staying with Harvick.
-On July 12, 2013, it was confirmed that Harvick would drive the No. 4 Chevrolet, and would replace Ryan Newman, who parted ways with Stewart-Haas Racing at the end of the season.
+Stewart–Haas Racing did not confirm what sponsor or number Harvick would be given.
+During the official reports, it was reported, but not officially told, that Budweiser was interested in staying with Harvick.
+On July 12, 2013, it was confirmed that Harvick would drive the No. 4 Chevrolet, and would replace Ryan Newman, who parted ways with Stewart–Haas Racing at the end of the season.
 Harvick retained Budweiser as his primary sponsor for 21 races, with Jimmy John's sponsoring the remaining races for the 2014 season.
-In October, it was announced that Harvick would also run a partial schedule in the Nationwide Series in 2014, competing in a minimum of 12 races for JR Motorsports.
+In October, it was announced that Harvick would also run a partial schedule in the Nationwide Series in 2014, competing in a minimum of twelve races for JR Motorsports.
 Despite a second-place finish in his Budweiser Duel in a photo finish against Matt Kenseth and Kasey Kahne, Harvick failed post-race inspection, and his Duel finish was disallowed.
 As a result, Harvick started the Daytona 500 in 38th, getting in the 500 on a Provisional.
-Harvick ran upfront during the Daytona 500, but was caught up in a last-lap crash leaving turn 4, and was scored in the 13th position.
+Harvick ran up front during the Daytona 500, but was caught up in a last-lap crash leaving turn four, and finished in the thirteenth position.

 The following week at Phoenix, Harvick started 13th and dominated the race, leading 224 of 312 laps, holding off Dale Earnhardt Jr. and Brad Keselowski over the final seven laps to win.
-This was Harvick's first win for Stewart-Haas Racing and snapped a tie with Jimmie Johnson for most all-time wins at Phoenix.
+This was Harvick's first win for Stewart–Haas Racing and snapped a tie with Jimmie Johnson for most all-time wins at Phoenix.

 However, following Phoenix came a bizarre five-race stretch in which Harvick finished 36th or worse four times, due to a hub failure at Las Vegas (41st), a cut oil line at Bristol (39th), a blown tire at Auto Club (36th), and an engine failure at Texas (42nd) – each time squandering one of the fastest cars on the track, as well as leading the most laps.